Africa's media hit hard by COVID-19 crisis | DW | 14.05.2020

 The coronavirus pandemic is devastating the livelihoods of many journalists across the continent.

 In normal times, reporters at the Nigerian independent radio network Dandal Kura International earn the equivalent of around $100 (€92) a month.
-Now the network has been forced to ask a third of their staff to stay at home and slashed their pay.
+Now the network has slashed their pay and been forced to ask a third of its staff to stay at home.

 "We have about 57 staff members.
 We have asked 20 people not to come to work and we can only give [those staying at home] 20% of their salaries," explained the network's director, Faruk Dalhatu.